Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey

-Furthermore, the SR exposures also record H$\alpha$ emission, which, when subtracted from the matching H$\alpha$ exposures, can lead to an under estimation of the true H$\alpha$ flux.
-In most cases this process appears to be self-compensating for the addition of H$\alpha$ emission by residuals, as our calibration results testify (see below).
-The integrated fluxes seem little affected for nebulae below a intensity limit of $\sim$7000 counts per pixel.
-If the contribution to the total H$\alpha$ emission of a source from stellar residuals seems significant, we have attempted to apply a correction so as to provide the most accurate possible continuum subtracted H$\alpha$ fluxes.
-A correction was also applied due to the presence of a particularly bright central star, or if the calibrating object is located close to a bright, saturated star or stars being embedded in the object of interest.
+Furthermore, recall the SR exposures also record H$\alpha$ emission, which, when subtracted from the matching H$\alpha$ exposures, can lead to an under estimation of the true H$\alpha$ flux.
+Fortunately, In most cases this process appears to be self-compensating for the addition of H$\alpha$ emission by residuals, as our excellent calibration results testify (see below).
+These results show that the integrated fluxes seem little affected for nebulae below an intensity limit of $\sim$7000 counts per pixel.
+If the contribution to the total H$\alpha$ emission of a particular source from stellar residuals seems significant, we attempt to correct for this so as to provide the most accurate possible continuum subtracted H$\alpha$ fluxes.
+A correction was also applied in the presence of a particularly bright PN central star, or if the calibrating object is located close to a bright, saturated star or stars being embedded in the object of interest.
 In the case of Hf~39, the ionizing star is prominent relative to the nebula (Figure~\ref{fig:PN2}).
 We simply measured the flux of the star with a small aperture and subtracted this from the total flux.
 This technique can also be applied to estimate fluxes for faint, extended PNe containing emission-line central stars (e.g. DePew et al. 2011).